List of diplomatic missions of Northern Cyprus

 This is a list of diplomatic missions of Northern Cyprus.
-The Turkish Republic of Northern Cyprus (TRNC) is recognized only by Turkey, and consequently has only one embassy with de jure recognition, along with six consulates-general.
+The Turkish Republic of Northern Cyprus (TRNC) is recognized only by Türkiye (formerly known as Turkey), and consequently has only one embassy with de jure recognition, along with six consulates-general.
 However this has not prevented the TRNC authorities from opening representative offices elsewhere.
-Legally the two representative offices in the United States are in the status of commercial entities and the staff do not have diplomatic visas.
+Legally the two representative offices in the United States of America hold the status of commercial entities and their staff do not have Diplomatic Visas.